Quincy Butler (American football): New Orleans Saints

-Calgary Stampeders (CFL)
+Calgary Stampeders

 Butler signed by the Calgary Stampeders of the Canadian Football League (CFL) to their practice roster on October 17, 2011.
 He made his CFL debut against the Montreal Alouettes on October 30, 2011.
 He played in the final two games of the regular season, registering 5 tackles.
 He also took part in the West Division semi-final against the Edmonton Eskimos.

 In 2012, he started 11 regular-season games at defensive halfback, collecting 31 tackles (2 for loss), 3 special-teams tackles, 2 interceptions, one forced fumble, one fumble recovery and 5 passes defensed.
 He played the first seven games of the season and then sat out seven contests with a knee injury, before returning for the final four regular-season games and post-season.
 He started on the three playoff games, tallying 13 tackles, 2 interceptions and 3 passes defensed.

 In 2013, he spent the first two games on the one-game injured list.
 He returned for the third game and played in three contests, while making six tackles (one for loss) and 2 passes defensed.
 He was placed on the 9-game injured list after the fifth game.

 In May 2014, he pleaded guilty to assaulting a cab driver outside of a casino.
 He was suspended at the start of training camp on June 1 and rejoined the team through the practice roster on August 28.
 He was promoted to the active roster on September 13 against the Toronto Argonauts.
 He started in three games and had 13 tackles.
 He left the team for the season in October 2014, after being declared ineligible to work in Canada.
 The Stampeders would go on to win the Grey Cup.